5trider007/Article13-EU-Geoblocker-Demonstartion-campain/README.md

 Installation:

+First:
+Move the complete directory where you want.

+Second:
 Paste this in to your website as php-code.
 You can paste it on all subpages if you want.
 ```php